top of page

 Quorum and Voting Methods

-For Annual General Meetings and Extraordinary General Meetings, a quorum will consist of a simple majority of the full Board of Trustees, in attendance, and at least ten (10) other persons entitled to attend and vote at such meetings, personally present thereat.
+For Annual General Meetings and Extraordinary General Meetings, a quorum will consist of a simple majority of the full Board of Trustees, in attendance, and at least ten (10) other persons entitled to attend and vote at such meetings, personally present at the meeting.
 All faculty and legal guardians of ASB students are eligible to vote at Annual General Meetings and Extraordinary General Meetings.

 Legal